An Open Letter to the American Zen Community

 Abusers often perform an imitation of feminism to encourage women to make themselves vulnerable and to deflect suspicion from their harmful actions.
 Humility and kindness can act as a sort of camouflage.
 In fact, many defenders of Katagiri refer to his kindness and sense of humor as if being charismatic and likable made him less, rather than more, likely to get away with unethical behavior.

 This behavior is not always calculated.
 The trajectory of becoming an abuser can be gradual.
-A man may see certain behaviors rewarded with female attention and affection, enjoy that feeling, and then ignore his ethical training to seek out more and more validation.
+A man may see certain of his behaviors rewarded with female attention and affection, enjoy that feeling, and then ignore his ethical training to seek out more and more validation.
 The abuser may even convince himself that he is a champion of women and therefore deserving of their gratitude and sexual favors.
 Certainly, most perpetrators of clergy sex abuse never consciously acknowledge to themselves or others that what they are doing counts as abuse.
-This does not mean that it isn’t.
+Nevertheless, it is abuse.

 “We should have compassion for him; he had a traumatic childhood.”

 In my work as a therapist for survivors of gender-based violence, I have heard countless stories of horrific childhood abuse and neglect.
-Some of my clients lost one or both parents at a very young age.
+Some of my clients lost one or both parents at a very young age, some were terrorized by their parents.
 None of these women grew up to abuse or exploit others.
 Instead, they took responsibility for their own healing and bravely did the difficult work of facing down their trauma for the explicit purpose of being able to have healthy and safe relationships in their adult lives.

 The emotional and intellectual gymnastics we do to make excuses for male perpetrators of sexual violence is so common that philosopher Kate Manne has coined a word for it: “himpathy.”
-One reason we do this is the uncomfortable cognitive dissonance we face when the perpetrator is someone we know to be accomplished and charming.
-We desperately want sexual predators to be creepy monsters who hide in dark alleys.
+One reason we do this is the uncomfortable cognitive dissonance we face when the perpetrator is someone we know to be accomplished and charming, or someone we were told was brilliant and kind.
+We desperately want sexual predators to be creepy, ugly, ignorant monsters who hide in dark alleys.
 In fact, most men who abuse girls and women are their fathers, friends, coaches, teachers, and priests.

 The women Katagiri abused were human beings.
-They were not medicine for his childhood wounds.
+They were not band-aids for his childhood wounds.
 They were not simply bodies that existed to help him forget his troubles or cure his loneliness.
-They should have been able to assume that they were safe in their sangha and with their teacher.
+They should have been able to trust that they would be safe in their sangha and with their teacher.

 “He was a lonely man in an unhappy marriage.”

-I speak to lonely women in unhappy marriages every day; none of them believe that exploiting a more vulnerable person is the path to their own well-being.
-Again, they take responsibility for their healing and often view it as a sort of sacred imperative to become more skillfully attuned to their own emotions and to the emotions of others in their relationships.
+I speak to lonely women in unhappy marriages every day—none of them believe that exploiting a more vulnerable person is the path to their own well-being.
+Again, they take responsibility for their own healing and often view it as a sort of sacred imperative to become more skillfully attuned to their own emotions and to the emotions of others so that the harm that was done to them does not result in harm to others.

-This same attitude of mutual care should be a requirement for becoming an esteemed Zen master and transmitted priest.
+This same attitude of mutual care must be a requirement for becoming an esteemed Zen master and transmitted priest.
 An individual who is granted the privilege of power that comes with leading a Zen community should have to prove a depth of emotional maturity before being allowed to spend time alone with students.
-At the very least, a man should be removed from his position, banned from one-on-one contact with students, and lose his place of honor in the lineage after showing himself to be a serial abuser of women.
+At the very least, a man should be removed from his position of authority, banned from one-on-one contact with students, and lose his place of honor in the lineage after showing himself to be a serial abuser of women.

 None of these very reasonable ethical assumptions are currently true in American Zen.
 The women in our communities will continue to suffer for our lack of commitment to a basic ethic of care.
 The reputation and credibility of American Zen will suffer as well.